Theatre photography

 Theatre photography first took place in the photographer's studio before the photographer could come to the theatre with the appropriate technical equipment and take pictures on stage.

 Theatre photography is a genre of photography.
 Its motifs are performers on theatre stages as well as scenery or (rarely) prop or stage design.
-Trends in theatre photography are drama, opera, ballet, puppet theatre, cabaret, variety show and portraits of artists.
+Trends in theatre photography are drama and comedy, opera, ballet, puppetry, cabaret, variety show and portraits of artists.

+History

+Paul Kuritz writes: ″Romanticism found its truest expression in opera.
+Realism found its natural form in photography, and, later, in its extension, motion pictures.″ In an interview with Maria Baranova, producer Ivan Talijancic stated that live performances are extremely ephemeral: "So it’s a tremendous challenge to capture the experience of this living, breathing, three-dimensional art form in a two-dimensional frozen moment.
+It takes a special eye and skill to get that."

 Genre

 Theatre photography serves as documentation and advertising for a theatre.
 Documentation includes the capturing of an artistic expression, the presentation, the realization of the theme and also the stage design.
 Recordings of theatre scenes and performers are used in showcases, for theatre posters, programme booklets and advertisements.
-The most extensive use of theatre photos is in the media, mainly to illustrate reviews and reviews, more often to announce new productions.
+The most extensive use of theatre photos is in the media, mainly to announce new productions or to illustrate reviews.

 Professional theatre photographers are usually self-employed and are booked for the respective production, although contracts for the entire theatre season are quite common.
 Some large theatres have their own advertising department, in which permanently committed photographers also work.

 Practice

-The use of digital single-lens reflex camera and fast objectives with different focal length - depending on the size of the stage - enables the theater photographer to react to the most diverse light moods on stage.
+The use of digital single-lens reflex camera and fast objectives with different focal length — depending on the size of the stage — enables the theater photographer to react to the most diverse light moods on stage.
+The use of a flash is usually prohibited during stage performances; it is also in most cases not appropriate as it ″flattens″ everything with its white light.
 Many theatre photographers also shoot in raw image format to compensate for colour cast and deviating colour temperature in the digital workflow.
 In addition, digital photography allows a quick and timely publication of the photos in mass media.

 Photographs are mainly taken only during rehearsals so that the performance is not affected.
 There are often extra "photo and TV rehearsals" before the premiere, to which press photographers are invited.
 Photo and TV rehearsals, for example, are the standard in all theatres and opera houses in Berlin and Hamburg, Salzburg and Vienna.